anarkrypto/nano-file-system/README.md

 This project makes it possible to index files within Nano transactions.

 <h3>Introduction:</h3>
+<strong>Nano Wallet</strong>
-<strong>Nano Wallet</strong>In addition to being identified starting with nano_ or xrb_, a Nano wallet is created from blake encoded 32-byte public key (for checksum) and represented in base32.
+In addition to being identified starting with nano_ or xrb_, a Nano wallet is created from blake encoded 32-byte public key (for checksum) and represented in base32.
 Exemplified as follows:

 "nano_" + base32 (pubKey) + base32 (blake2b (pubKey))

 This means that the opposite process brings your 32-byte public key back.

 <h3>Taking advantages:</h3>
-The basic idea of ​​this NanoFileSystem project is that we can create Nano wallets by replacing 32 public customizable bytes, such as messages, intentionally created in place of a public key, which did not necessarily derive from a private key.
+The basic idea of ​​this NanoFileSystem project is that we can create Nano wallets by replacing the public key with 32 "customizable" bytes, such as messages, which did not necessarily derive from a private key.
 So while values ​​sent to this wallet cannot be redeemed, it carries a 32-byte message inside that can be read through the decryption process.
 If someone sends a value to this wallet, they will be associating it with your transaction history.
 So it's like sending messages through Nano transactions.

 One way to know which wallet has a message behind it would be by sending specific values, as if they were "flags".